 For further assistance, please click here.

-IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION ABOUT DYMISTA

-- Potent inhibitors of cytochrome P450 (CYP) 3A4 may increase blood levels of fluticasone propionate
+- Potent inhibitors of cytochrome P450 (CYP) 3A4: May increase blood levels of fluticasone propionate.

-- Ritonavir: coadministration is not recommended
+- Ritanovir: Coadministration is not recommended.

-- Other potent CYP3A4 inhibitors, such as ketoconazole: use caution with coadministration
+- Other potent CYP3A4 inhibitors, such as ketoconazole: use caution with coadministration.

 Dymista Nasal Spray is a prescription medicine used to treat symptoms of seasonal allergic rhinitis in people 12 years of age and older, who need treatment with both azelastine hydrochloride and fluticasone propionate.
 It helps reduce the symptoms of seasonal allergic rhinitis (inflammation of the lining of the nose), such as runny nose, stuffy nose, itching, and sneezing.
 It is not known if Dymista Nasal Spray is safe or effective in children under 12 years of age.